 Akshay Kumar Couldn't Resist The 'Bottle Cap Challenge'; Here's What He Did Next!

 When it comes to the names of some of the fittest actors in the B-town brigade, Akshay Kumar's name definitely tops that list.
-Even at the age of 51, the star is fit as a fiddle and could some of the youngsters a run for their money.
+Even at the age of 51, the star is fit as a fiddle and could give some of the youngsters a run for their money.

 Now, the internet is a place where we often see challenges go viral.
 After the Ice Bucket, Kiki and the 10-Year Challenge, the latest craze on the social media is the 'Bottle Cap Challenge' where one has to kick off caps off bottles.